'It’s a difficult one' - Eze bemoans mistakes as Crystal Palace bow to Leicester City | Goal.com

 “We’ve been working hard in training and preparing for this game for a while after the Chelsea game, so we were in a good position beforehand, but we are disappointed.”

-Having turned provider for Zaha’s opener, Eze has now registered an assist for the first time in 10 English topflight outings, with the 22-year-old now joint-top for assists in the competition this season among Andros Townsend (four).
+Having turned provider for Zaha’s opener, Eze has now registered an assist for the first time in 10 English top-flight outings, with the 22-year-old now joint-top for assists in the competition this season, along with Andros Townsend (four).

 Following their latest setback, the Super Eagles prospect stated that the squad will work hard to comprehend why they could not hold onto the result.